sklprogs/LanguageTricks/README.md

 Four Forces Affect Things That Fly:

 **Weight** is the force of gravity.
-It acts in a downward direction -- toward the center of the Earth.
+It acts in a downward direction&mdash;toward the center of the Earth.

 **Lift** is the force that acts at a right angle to the direction of motion through the air.
 Lift is created by differences in air pressure.

 **Thrust** is the force that propels a flying machine in the direction of motion.
 Engines produce thrust.

 **Drag** is the force that acts opposite to the direction of motion.
 Drag is caused by friction and differences in air pressure.

 [*Source*](https://howthingsfly.si.edu/forces-flight/four-forces)